My office is always accepting applications from students interested in interning in my Washington D.C. or my Lake Dallas district office.

 By assisting my district staff, interns have the opportunity to gain firsthand knowledge about how a Congressional office provides constituent services and interacts with the community.

-- Click here to download the internship application for my district offices.
-Please note the deadlines listed on the application.
+Click here to download the internship application for my district office.

 Interns in my Washington office will have an opportunity to learn about the legislative process and the federal government by working closely with my legislative and communications staff.
-While on Capitol Hill, interns complete a variety of tasks including corresponding with constituents, conducting Congressional Capitol tours, drafting legislative items and attending briefings.
-Interns get a wonderful opportunity to see politics from a very personal level.
+While on Capitol Hill, interns complete a variety of tasks including interacting with constituents, conducting tours of the U.S. Capitol building, researching policy issues, attending briefings, and more.

-If you are applying for an internship in Washington, DC, please send your application and requested materials to Sarah Brown by email.
-If you have any questions regarding DC internships, please contact the staff assistant by telephone at (202) 225-7772.
+If you are applying for an internship in Washington, D.C., please send your application and requested materials to Allyson Horn.
+If you have any questions regarding DC internships, please contact Allyson at (202) 225-7772.

-What past interns have said about their experience:
+What a past intern said about her experience:

 “No amount of daydreaming could have prepared me for the incredible reality of working with Congressman Burgess and his staff.
 Everyone in the office went above and beyond to make this an experience I would never forget.
 When I applied, I had every intention of being nothing more than a mail-sorting, phone-answering gofer.
 Instead, I had the opportunity to learn and develop skills that will follow me through the rest of my life.
 Not once did I feel like a typical intern in Congressman Burgess’ office.
 My first day on the job, I was treated as an integral part of the team.
 The staff quickly identified and utilized my strengths, while also giving me the chance to grow in some of my weaker areas.
 This internship forever changed my life.
 I have always been a dreamer, but now I know that even my wildest dreams were too small.
 More than ever I believe in the idea of America, and through this experience, I feel sure that I can surround myself with brilliant, hardworking people and together we can effect change.” – Elizabeth Eppler, Texas Tech University